Statutory requirements

 - Exceptions

-- Small businesses, personal services contracts, contracts performed entirely outside the U.S., and certain modifications are exempt from the subcontracting plan requirement.
+- Small businesses, personal services contracts, contracts performed entirely outside the U.S., and certain modifications are exempt from the plan requirement.

 - Good Faith Compliance